protoni/projects/docs/Projects/Misc/wow-addons/index.md

 ---

 ## Description
-Found these few old GIFs from the classic wow launch when I was testing the WoW LUA API.
+Found these few old videos from the classic wow launch when I was testing the WoW LUA API.

 Idea was to create a `Purge addon` similar to `Steal&Purge` from later expansions.